norkator/paketin-seuranta/README.md

 Given a version number MAJOR.MINOR.PATCH, increment the:

-MAJOR version when incompatible API changes are made, MINOR version when backwards incompatible features are added, PATCH version when backwards compatible changes are made.
+MAJOR version when incompatible API changes are made, MINOR version when backwards compatible features are added, PATCH version when backwards compatible bug fixes are made.
 ```

 Note that as a contributor you do not need to take versioning into account